In-Person Program

 Morayo Adeyemi, Howard University;

-Jess Cummings and Anjali Tandon, University of Michigan;
+Jess Cummings, University of Michigan;

-Fatima Hernandez, University of California, Santa Cruz
+Fatima Hernandez, University of California, Santa Cruz;

 10:00 am–10:45 am